-Two new bridges were built over the Thames in the first half of the 18th century upstream of the City of London, at Fulham and Westminster, yet old London Bridge remained the only one giving access into the City from the south and it was highly congested.
+Two new bridges were built over the Thames in the first half of the 18th century upstream of the City of London, at Fulham and Westminster, yet the old London Bridge remained the only one giving access into the City from the south, and it was highly congested.

-The City had long objected to the creation of Westminster Bridge.
-The City felt threatened by its success and the laying out or improvement of streets in Westminster that came about following its opening.
+The City of London had long objected to the creation of Westminster Bridge but the Corporation felt threatened by its success and the laying out or improvement of streets in Westminster that came about following its opening.
 In 1754 Joseph Massie, a writer on economic issues, published a pamphlet pointing out the City’s inertia and the progress being made elsewhere.
 Amongst other schemes he proposed the demolition of the City wall and gates, widening of streets, and a new bridge linking the City with Southwark.

-Massie’s solution as to where to site the new bridge without purchasing and demolishing expensive waterfront buildings was to site it over the outflow of the River Fleet, known as the Fleet Ditch, at the western extreme of the City.
-The general area around the Fleet was anyway where low taverns were sited, the haunts of criminals and the poor, so the development would provide opportunity for improvement.
-The City took advise from the eminent engineer John Smeeton regarding the cost and then petitioned Parliament to be able ro create such a new bridge.
+Massie’s solution as to where to situate the new bridge without purchasing and demolishing expensive waterfront buildings was to site it over the outflow of the River Fleet, known as the Fleet Ditch, at the western extreme of the City.
+The general area around the Fleet was anyway where low taverns were located, the haunts of criminals and the poor, so the development would provide opportunity for improvement.
+The City took advise from the eminent engineer John Smeaton regarding the cost and then petitioned Parliament to be able to create the new bridge.
 A House of Commons committee was formed to consider the matter.
 The result was two Acts, one to raise funds for the new bridge and the other for improvements to London Bridge.